-The Commanding Officer, MCAS Miramar recommends that Station and Tenant Unit personnel review this handbook and keep a copy in office spaces and their residences.
+The Commanding Officer, MCAS Miramar recommends Station and Tenant Unit personnel review this handbook and maintain copies in office spaces and base housing residences.

 The most critical part of any response is to have a plan of action and be mentally prepared to execute it.
 A simple plan is better than no plan at all.